 - 1. Describe the organization's processes for identifying and assessing climate- related risk The functional managers and their respective staff, as the risk owners, are responsible for identifying, assessing, and managing the climate-related risks inherent to their functions and operations.
 The Company has a Risk Management Council (RMC), composed of executive management, which meets periodically to discuss the key risks and opportunities, as well as the necessary strategies to manage the identified risks.
-The key risks are reported to the Board Risk Oversight Committee (BROC) for review and appropriate guidance.
-For 2022, HI will incorporate the climate-related risks assessment in its enterprise risk assessment process. - 2.
-Describe the organization's processes for managing climate- related risks Managing climate-related risks will follow the HI risk management process.
-Risk Management, in coordination of the risk owners will identify climate change risk areas and present to the RMC for discussion and strategic implementation.
-These identified risks will be presented at the quarterly RMC and BROC meetings for review, clarification and guidance.
-HI ensures that the Group are aligned and continue to comply with the environment-related goals and commitments. - 2.
-Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization's overall risk management Climate-related risk assessment will be imbedded into the enterprise risk management process.
-The identified climate-related risks will be included in the periodic risk reviews, both at the Management and Board levels where appropriate.
+The key risks are reported to the Board Risk Oversight Committee (BROC) for review and appropriate guidance. - 2.
+Describe the organization's processes for managing climate- related risks Managing climate-related risks follow the HI risk management process.
+Risk Management, in coordination of the risk owners identify climate change risk areas and present to the RMC for discussion and strategic implementation.
+These identified risks are presented at the quarterly RMC and BROC meetings for review, clarification and guidance.
+HI ensures that the Group are aligned and continue to comply with the environment-related goals and commitments. - 3.
+Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization's overall risk management Climate-related risk assessment is imbedded into the enterprise risk management process.
+The identified climate-related risks are included in the periodic risk reviews, both at the Management and Board levels where appropriate.
 A risk champion for environment-related risks will be identified to assist in monitoring and managing the risks.